CSCfi/cccp-ops-contrib/cloudmailer/README.md

 ## Files

-Please see the templates/ directory for ready a template email.
+Please see the templates/ directory for already made template email.

 If you write new templates, any line with the following texts will be replaced.